adienxy/BSGCN/README.md

 # BSGCN
-The repository is of our paper that "An Aspect-level Sentiment Graph Convolutional Network Model Based on Transformer and Frequency Domain".
+The repository contains the core code of our paper that "An Aspect-level Sentiment Graph Convolutional Network Model Based on Transformer and Frequency Domain".

 The code will be submitted as soon as possible after being sorted out.